For Investors

 -

-We're Seeking an Investor who:
+We're Seeking Investors who:

-Secures 100k in exchange for equity
+Can secures 150k in exchange for 15% equity

 Believes human connection is essential infrastructureSees the opportunity for expansion

-Values purpose-driven ventures with strong unit economics
+Values social-driven ventures with strong unit economics

 -